apache/flink-web/_posts/2022-07-25-release-kubernetes-operator-1.1.0.md

  * Support for older Flink versions

 These features will allow the operator and users to benefit more from the recent advancements in Flink's scheduling capabilities.

+## Upgrading to 1.1.0

+The new 1.1.0 release is backward compatible as long as you follow our [operator upgrade quide](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-release-1.1/docs/operations/upgrade/#normal-upgrade-process).

+Please ensure that [CRDs are updated](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-release-1.1/docs/operations/upgrade/#1-upgrading-the-crd) in order to enable some of the new features.

+The upgrade should not impact any currently deployed Flink resources.

 ## Release Resources